Transforming growth factor beta: Obesity and diabetes

-Multiple Sclerosis
+Multiple sclerosis

 Induced T regulatory cells (iTreg), stimulated by TGF-β in the presence of IL-2, suppressed the development of experimental autoimmune encephalomyelitis (EAE), an animal model of multiple sclerosis (MS) via a FOXP3 and IL-10 mediated response.
 This suggests a possible role for TGF-β and iTreg in the regulation and treatment of MS.

 Decreased levels of TGF-β have been observed in patients diagnosed with multiple sclerosis.
 Its role in multiple sclerosis can be explained due to TGF-β role in regulating apoptosis of Th17 cells.
-When TGF-β levels decrease, they are unable to induce Th17 cells apoptosis.
-Th17 cells secretes TNF-α, which induces demyelination of the oligodendroglial via TNF receptor 1.
+When TGF-β levels decrease, they are unable to induce Th17 cells' apoptosis.
+Th17 cells secrete TNF-α, which induces demyelination of the oligodendroglial via TNF receptor 1.
 The decreased TGF-β levels lead to increased Th17 cells and subsequently increased TNFα levels.
 As a result, demyelination of neurons occurs.
 TGF-β have also been observed to induce oligodendrocyte (myelin sheath producing cells) growth.
 Hence, the decreased TGF-β levels during MS may also prevent remyelination of neurons.